 Soil

 Use well-draining soil, such as an aroid mix, to prevent overwatering.
-Aroid mixes vary but most consist of coco coir, perlite, orchid bark, potting soil, worm castings, and horticultural charcoal.
+Aroid mixes vary, but most consist of coco coir, perlite, orchid bark, potting soil, worm castings, and horticultural charcoal.

-Another option is to simply use 100 percent sphagnum moss.
+Another option is to use 100 percent sphagnum moss.
 But keep in mind it contains no nutrients for your Obliqua Peru.

 Watering

 Don’t overwater your Monstera obliqua Peru.
 Only water when the soil is dry.
-Do not use saucers under the plant’s pot as this will not allow the soil to drain properly and may lead to root issues.
+Do not use saucers under the plant’s pot, as this will not allow the soil to drain properly and may lead to root issues.

 Lighting